One slice of real bread is enough since it's full of protein, friendly-fat and all the fibre; that is quite sufficient to bring satiety.

 Very briefly excessive alcohol damages the liver.
 It causes nearly 4 million deaths worldwide annually.

-2 standard drinks daily for ten plus years for the ladies will causes cirrhosis; for men its about 3 or 4.
-It causes progressive liver fibrosis.
+2 standard drinks daily for ten years for the ladies will cause cirrhosis; for men its about 3 or 4.
+That amount of booze provokes progressive liver fibrosis.

-Whilst deaths from excessive refined carbs causing liver disease is considerably lower than than that from alcohol, the rate of Non-Alcoholic Fatty Liver Disease is increasing alarmingly; globally it is estimated that 32% of the adult population is affected.
+Whilst deaths from excessive refined carbs causing liver disease is considerably lower than that from booze, the rate of Non-Alcoholic Fatty Liver Disease is increasing alarmingly; globally it is estimated that 32% of the adult population is affected.

 One slice of even real bread is enough at a meal.

-"MASLD is actually now the most common liver disorder in Western countries, affecting up to one third of adults globally and up to 90% of people living with obesity or type 2 diabetes."
+"MASLD is actually now the most common liver disorder in Western countries, affecting up to one third of adults globally and 90% of people living with obesity or type 2 diabetes."

 - Kevin Fernando, MD